malmostad/shared_assets/README.md

     @import 'malmo_external';

-Or if `external_malmo.scss` is not in your Sass load path, point to it with a relative path, e.g.:
+Or, if `external_malmo.scss` is not in your Sass load path, point to it with a relative path, e.g.:

     @import '../vendor/malmo_shared_assets/malmo_external';